 The Journeys Program is an inter-religious program that gives members of the Emory community the opportunity to cultivate relationships of partnership, service and friendship with communities around the world.
-These immersion experiences examine root causes of conflict and struggle in various parts of the world.
+These immersion experiences examine root causes of conflict, tensions and struggle in various parts of the world.
 By visiting these communities and supporting their work of reconciliation, we open ourselves to possibilities, understanding, affirmation, hope and healing.

 Details and applicationsfor upcoming journeys will be available from the Oxford College Chaplain's Office on the 2nd floor of the Student Center, and from the Office of the Dean of the Chapel and Religious Life in 316 Cannon Chapel or 260 Dobbs University Center (DUC) on the Atlanta campus.